Antoine Frérot: Career at Veolia

+First mandate at the head of Veolia: 2010 – 2014

 In 2009, Frérot was nominated to be the CEO of the Veolia group.
 Soon after Henri Proglio, the former director-general, stepped down in November to join Électricité de France, Frérot took over as the company's CEO.
-In addition to that, on 12 December 2010 he also became the Chairman of Veolia Environnement.
+In addition to that, on 12 December 2010 he also became the Chairman and CEO of Veolia Environnement.

 Frérot's goal is to manage a "focused and reactive" enterprise whose activities are aligned with demands of the market and piloted by the State.
 As he explains: "Veolia’s culture is based on the strategy of decentralization, subsidiarity, and entrepreneurship."

 In 2013, Frérot began to reorganize the Group in order to adopt a more international model.
 While doing that, he changed the marketing strategy so as to direct the company towards high-volume markets with greater surplus value (difficult to eradicate pollution, circular economies, a bigger clientele).

 Frérot's strategy encompasses progressive disengagement from transport activities, in favor of the French Deposits and Consignments Fund, as well as decreased international expansion, limited to approximately forty countries.

 The strategy allowed the group to spur positive growth, yielding revenue of positive 394 million Euro, in contrast to negative 489 million reported as per 2011.
 In December 2012, Frérot announced Veolia's plans to develop new, comprehensive technologies allowing to predict pollution.

-Second Mandate at the Head of Veolia: 2014 – 2018
+Second mandate at the head of Veolia: 2014 – 2018

 On 26 February 2014 Veolia's administrative council decided to renew Frérot's mandate until 2018 in order to finalize the process of restructuring of the Group.

 In September 2014, Frérot spoke at the annual Climate Summit in New York.
 In the spirit of his tagline, "modern mankind is living on ecological credit," he called on the participating enterprises and organizations to support projects favoring a sound and stable price of CO_{2}.
 According to Frérot, the carbon price should be the core of environmental politics, and a way to tackle climate change that would simultaneously enable economic growth.

 In January 2015, Frérot participated in the World Economic Summit in Davos, where he proposed circular economy as another way for sustainable development.
 Quoting European Resource Efficiency Platform, Frérot advocated circular economy both as a means to reduce consumption of raw materials by 20%, and a source of 1.4 to 2.8 million potential jobs.

+Third term at the head of Veolia: 2018-2022

 In 2018, he promotes the need for companies to have a "Purpose", with a strong conviction: "It is because a company is useful that it is prosperous, and not the other way around."

 Under his leadership, the Veolia Group achieved a turnover of 25.9 billion euros in 2018 (+ 6.5% over one year) with a profitability up 7.3% (to 3.4 billion Ebitda).
 More than half of this growth is the result of new activities identified as strategic, such as the circular economy, energy efficiency, the treatment of difficult pollution, the management of end-of-life industrial equipment.